vesln/fload/README.md

 });
 ```

-_Node.js: You can use glob patterns_
+_Node.js: You can use glob patterns and directories_

 ## Installation